DavidHe1127/aws-cert/solution_architect_pro/key-points.md

 - lambda can support up to 1000 concurrent calls per second.
 But limit can be increased.
 - Service limit with cloudwatch requires users to be on **Business Plan**
 - In dedicated host, `Host Affinity` is set to Host, an instance launched onto a specific host always restarts on the same host if stopped.
+- Full stack Health Check on Route53 level can reduce the number of requests a lot as we don't need to check each instance
+- Use Data Lifecycle Management service to schedule snapshot creation
+- APIG + Lambda - Corresponding error codes on the Method Response in API Gateway, Add integration Responses - regular expression and associate them with HTTP status codes.

 ### Networking